Singidunum: Layout

 The area between the rivers and the castrum, Sava and Danube's alluvial plane, was occupied by a suburb Lower Town.
 Located below the castrum, it was protected by the ramparts and towers.
 South of the fort there was another suburb, a civilian Roman town.
 Next to the Lower Town, on the right bank of the Danube, there was a port, which was operational until the 18th century.

 Modern Bulevar Kralja Aleksandra was a starting section of the 924 km long Via Militaris, which connected Singidunum and Constantinople, and in more local terms, Singidunum with fortresses and settlements along the Danube border of the Empire, like Viminacium.
 Built in the 1st century AD, the road was 6 m wide, with rows of shops, forges and arsenals, while Romans were buried along the road in stone sarcophagi.
 Archeological remnants of the Roman road can still be seen below the "Depo", former depot of the city's public transportation company.
-Majority of boulevard's course is part of the "Ancient Singidunum" archeological locality.
+The majority of the boulevard's course is part of the "Ancient Singidunum" archeological locality.

-The Romans were extracting stone from the quarry located in the modern neighborhood of Tašmajdan, using it for the building of Singidunum, and for many surviving sarcophagi.
+The Romans extracted stone from the quarry located in the modern neighborhood of Tašmajdan, using it for the building of Singidunum, and for many surviving sarcophagi.
 An aqueduct used to conduct water from the modern Kumodraž area.
-At some point it was joining the aqueduct from the Mokri Lug and then continued further to the castrum.
+At some point it joined the aqueduct from the Mokri Lug and then continued further to the castrum.
 Both Mokri Lug and Kumodraž are hills, so the natural inclination allowed for the water to flow downhill to Singidunum.
 The modern area of Cvetkova Pijaca was a location of three additional water systems.
 Aqueducts passed through the modern center of Belgrade, Terazije, and the main pedestrian zone, Knez Mihailova Street, which was one of the main access roads to the city and today still follows the original Roman street grid.